Butch and femme

-Butch and femme (/fɛm/; [fam]; from French femme 'woman') are terms used in the lesbian subculture to ascribe or acknowledge a masculine (butch) or feminine (femme) identity with its associated traits, behaviors, styles, self-perception, and so on.
-The terms were founded in lesbian communities in the twentieth century.
+Butch and femme (/fɛm/; [fam]; from French femme 'woman') are masculine (butch) or feminine (femme) identities in the lesbian subculture that have associated traits, behaviors, styles, self-perception, and so on.
 This concept has been called a "way to organize sexual relationships and gender and sexual identity".
 Butch–femme culture is not the sole form of a lesbian dyadic system, as there are many women in butch–butch and femme–femme relationships.

-Both the expression of individual lesbians of butch and femme identities and the relationship of the lesbian community in general to the notion of butch and femme as an organizing principle for sexual relating varied over the course of the 20th century.
+Both the expression of individual lesbians of butch and femme identities and the relationship of the lesbian community in general to the notion of butch and femme as an organizing principle for sexual relations varied over the course of the 20th century.
 Some lesbian feminists have argued that butch–femme is a replication of heterosexual relations, while other commentators argue that, while it resonates with heterosexual patterns of relating, butch–femme simultaneously challenges it.
 Research in the 1990s in the United States showed that "95% of lesbians are familiar with butch/femme codes and can rate themselves or others in terms of those codes, and yet the same percentage feels that butch/femme was 'unimportant in their lives'".

 Etymology and symbology

 The word femme is taken from the French word for woman.
 The word butch, meaning "masculine", may have been coined by abbreviating the word butcher, as first noted in George Cassidy's nickname, Butch Cassidy.
 However, the exact origin of the word is still unknown.

 Butch artist Daddy Rhon Drinkwater created a symbol of a black triangle intersecting a red circle to represent butch/femme "passion and love".
-The symbol was first used on their website Butch-Femme.com (the website is now defunct).

 Attributes

 There is debate about to whom the terms butch and femme can apply, and particularly whether transgender individuals can be identified in this way.
 For example, Jack Halberstam argues that transgender men cannot be considered butch, since it constitutes a conflation of maleness with butchness.
-He further argues that butch–femme is uniquely geared to work in lesbian relationships.
-Stereotypes and definitions of butch and femme vary greatly, even within tight-knit LGBT communities.
+Halberstam further argues that butch–femme is uniquely geared to work in lesbian relationships.
+Stereotypes and definitions of butch and femme vary greatly, even within tight-knit LGBTQ communities.
 Jewelle Gomez mused that butch and femme women in the earlier twentieth century may have been expressing their closeted transgender identity.
 Antipathy toward female butches and male femmes has been interpreted by some commentators as transphobia, although female butches and male femmes are not always transgender, and indeed some heterosexuals of both genders display these attributes.

 Scholars such as Judith Butler and Anne Fausto-Sterling suggest that butch and femme are not attempts to take up "traditional" gender roles.
 Instead, they argue that gender is socially and historically constructed, rather than essential, "natural", or biological.
 The femme lesbian historian Joan Nestle argues that femme and butch may be seen as distinct genders in and of themselves.